Welcome to the Initiative for Maximizing Student Diversity Program!

 The NC State Initiative for Maximizing Student Diversity (IMSD) is a program funded by the National Institutes of Health.
-To reduce healthcare disparities and to bring critical social and cultural perspectives to bear on issues related to biomedical and behavioral research among groups who are typically underrepresented in the research arena, diversity among research professionals is crucial.
+To reduce healthcare disparities and to bring critical social and cultural perspectives on issues related to biomedical and behavioral research among groups who are typically underrepresented in the research arena, diversity among research professionals is crucial.
 This program seeks to promote and achieve a diverse biomedical and behavioral science workforce and recognizes the importance of effectively advancing knowledge and creating innovative technologies and treatments.

-The first tier will support and train undergraduate students by: 1) providing students with courses and seminars that will allow them to explore potential careers in biomedical and behavioral sciences; 2) substantially enhancing current educational and professional development activities; 3) expanding support for mentored research opportunities; and 4) training and preparing students to enroll in, and complete, a PhD program in biomedical or behavioral research.
+We will support and train undergraduate students by: 1) providing students with courses and seminars that will allow them to explore potential careers in biomedical and behavioral sciences; 2) substantially enhancing current educational and professional development activities; 3) expanding support for mentored research opportunities; and 4) training and preparing students to enroll in, and complete, a PhD program in biomedical or behavioral research.

-The second tier will provide graduate assistantships in biomedical and behavioral research to students.
+We will provide graduate assistantships in biomedical and behavioral research to students.
 Students will receive two years of financial support from IMSD, with subsequent support coming from their respective departments, external funding, or individual research fellowships.

-The IMSD program fosters a positive exploratory environment with supportive programming, guidance and recognition for underrepresented minority students to complete a PhD in biomedical and behavioral science research and ultimately become faculty researchers and role models for the next generation.
+The IMSD program fosters a positive exploratory environment with supportive programming, guidance, and recognition for underrepresented minority students to complete a PhD in biomedical and behavioral science research and ultimately become faculty researchers and role models for the next generation.

-Target Majors: Biochemistry, Biomedical engineering, Comparative Biomedical Sciences, Chemistry, Chemical Engineering, Entomology, Bioinformatics, Functional Genomics, Genetics, Immunology, Mathematics, Microbiology, Physiology, Plant Biology, Plant Pathology, Psychology, Physics, Statistics, Toxicology, Zoology.
+Target Majors: Biochemistry, Biomedical engineering, Comparative Biomedical Sciences, Chemistry, Chemical Engineering, Entomology, Bioinformatics, Functional Genomics, Genetics, Immunology, Mathematics, Microbiology, Physiology, Plant Biology, Plant Pathology, Psychology, Physics, Statistics, Toxicology, Zoology